anamayasullerey/camera_streams/README.md

 - command supporting flush of all queues
 - command support a timestamp based initialization of all queues

+** The solution must allow queues to be mapped to different threads of a multithreaded CPU **

 # Output queue and its API
 Each frame queue stores frame buffers in YUV format.
 Additionally the queue must also store frame timestamp form the stream, encoded frame arrival timestamp, and decoded frame queueing timestamp.